 Other possible causes of high blood glucose levels include:

-- pre-diabetes (an individual is at an increased risk of developing type 2 diabetes)
+risk of developing type 2 diabetes

 - kidney problems